 Introduction

-I see a lot of developers coming to Go from object oriented programing languages such as C# and Java.
+I see a lot of developers coming to Go from object oriented programming languages such as C# and Java.
 Because these developers have been trained to use type hierarchies, it makes sense for them to use this same pattern in Go.
 However, there are aspects of Go that don’t allow type hierarchies to provide the same level of functionality they do in other object oriented programming languages.
 Specifically, the concepts of base types and subtyping don’t exist in Go so type reuse requires a different way of thinking.

 In this post I am going to show why type hierarchies are not always the best pattern to use in Go.
 I’ll explain why it is better to group concrete types together not by a common state but by a common behavior.
 I’ll show how to leverage interfaces to group and decouple concrete types, and lastly, I will provide some guidelines around declaring types.